wcfrobert/wcfrobert.github.io/_posts/2023-01-12-romanticism.md

 Marry—Mary—Marry Q.E.D.

-Let's try to overlook Darwin's gender role bias as credulity of another era, and a sign of our moral progress, and react to it with amusement rather than distaste.
+Let's try to overlook Darwin's gender role bias as credulity of another era, and a sign of our moral progress.
 This article isn't about the content of Darwin's journal entry anyways!
-Rather it is about the act of him rationalizing at all.